shekarramaswamy4/tictactoe-onchain/README.md

 The frontend uses React.js and Tailwind.
 The CSS is barebones and was purely meant for a proof of concept.

+I made an active effort to have the transaction sending UX decent by using popups that notify you if and when your transactions succeed.

 It's hosted on Vercel.